 - Delta Waterfront: We had a great experience here, and it’s right on the waterfront and boardwalk.
 Has an indoor pool and restaurant.
 Rooms are clean and comfortable.

 I absolutely love Northern Ontario’s landscape.
-Dramatic cliffs and massive boulders of the Canadian Shield combine with thick woods and tumbling water for incredible waterfalls and pristine paddling.
-You could spend a lot of time camping, hiking and paddling here.
+Dramatic cliffs and massive boulders of the Canadian Shield combine with thick woods and tumbling water for incredible waterfalls.
+This is camping, hiking and paddling country!
 If you don’t have a lot of time, my favorite hikes are at the Sleeping Giant and Silver Falls.

 Where to STOP on the drive from Sault Ste Marie to Thunder Bay: